JLupanow/new-site/_projects/2020-11-Task-Analysis-App-for-Neurodiverse-Users.md

 Refining the use cases got us all onto the same page, and I generated a sitemap to confirm the screens needed before beginning the design work.

 ![](/images/projects/promptly/sitemap.png)
+*Sitemap depicting the screens needed to support the use cases*

 ### Design High-Fidelity Mockups {#mockups}